 Doctors sometimes break down the obesity category into smaller categories, like so:

 And Class 3 (Severe Obesity): 40 or higher

 Why is BMI Interpreted Differently for Children and Teens?

 Children and teenagers undergo myriad body fat changes as they approach and go through puberty.
-The level of body fat is different between boys and girls, as well.
+The level of body fat is different between boys and girls.
 For these reasons, doctors need to be age and sex-specific when calculating Body Mass Index for these younger age groups.

-The calculations can get complicated but basically work with major percentile points.
-Obesity in the 2 to 19 age groups, for example, is classified as a BMI over the 95th percentile in children of the same age and sex.
+Obesity in the 2 to 19 age groups is classified as a BMI over the 95th percentile in children of the same age and sex.
 The CDC has a growth chart you can refer to for further clarification.

 Why is BMI Used to Measure Obesity?

 Scientists have determined that body mass index is strongly linked to body fatness.
 But as we stated earlier, there is more to the story.

 A man and a woman have the same BMI, the woman will usually have more body fat.

 If an older man and a young man have the same BMI, the wiser individual usually has more body fat.